wondrousWebWorks/portfolio/README.md

 ### Project Goals

 wondrousWebWorks() is created to be a profile for me as a developer.
 It serves to showcase my skills as a developer while allowing visitors to view my ever-expanding portfolio.
-The site provides some information about me and allows visitors to contact me for any queries or to request work should they so desire. wondrousWebworks() is created to be future proof, and as such featues an admin panel which allows the site admin to manipulate the site by performing CRUD (Create, Read, Update and Delete) operations to change the MongoDB collection and subsequebtly the site as desired.
-The site showcases current design trends in 2020, and is designed to be visually appealing and intuitive to use.
+The site provides some information about me and allows visitors to contact me for any queries or to request work should they so desire. wondrousWebworks() is created to be future proof, and as such featues an admin panel which allows the site admin to manipulate the site by performing CRUD (Create, Read, Update and Delete) operations to change the MongoDB collection and subsequently the site as desired.
+The site is designed to be visually appealing and intuitive to use.

 #### User Goals